-This includes coverage of property, general liability, public liability, and worker's compensation.
+This includes coverage of property, general liability, public liability, auto, bond, cyber, and worker's compensation.
 The risk pool and insurance contracted are obligated to meet settlements up to the maximum coverage, after the PHA's premiums and deductions are met.